Konamiman/Z280TechnicalManual/3-CPU_Control_Registers.md

 Bits 4 and 7 of the Bus Timing and Initialization register are reserved for special use by Zilog and should always be loaded with a zero when writing to this register.
 When this register is read, bits 4 and 7 may return a 1.

 The Bus Timing and Initialization register can be initialized with either of two methods during a reset operation.
 If the MPU's <ins>WAIT</ins> input is not asserted during reset, this register is automatically initialized to all zeros, thereby specifying a bus clock frequency of one-half the internal CPU clock, no automatic wait states during transactions to the lower 8M bytes of memory, and disabling of the multiprocessor and bootstrap modes.
-If the WAIT input is asserted during reset, the Bus Timing and Initialization register is set to the contents of the AD<sub>0</sub>-AD<sub>7</sub> bus lines, as read during the reset operation (see Chapter 12); this form of initialization is the only way to specify the bootstrap mode.
+If the <ins>WAIT</ins> input is asserted during reset, the Bus Timing and Initialization register is set to the contents of the AD<sub>0</sub>-AD<sub>7</sub> bus lines, as read during the reset operation (see Chapter 12); this form of initialization is the only way to specify the bootstrap mode.
 Once the CS field has been loaded during reset, it cannot be modified via software; however, the LM and MP fields can be written using the LDCTL instruction.

 ### 3.2.2 Bus Timing and Control Register